cpu/acmeshell/README.md

 `pebble.minica.pem` file from the Pebble repo and specify its location with the `-ca` flag.

-#### POST-AS-GET
+#### Legacy GET requests

-ACMEShell supports using [POST-AS-GET][postasget] to fetch resources, or the legacy unauthenticated GET method.
-By default ACMEShell uses unauthenticated GETs but this will likely change in the near future.
+By default ACMEShell's high level commands use [POST-AS-GET][postasget] requests to fetch resources for RFC 8555 compliance.

-If you are using Pebble or another ACME server that enforces the use of authenticated POST-AS-GET requests you will want to specify `-postASGet=true` to make ACMEShell always use POST-AS-GET in higher level commands.
+If you want higher level commands to use unauthenticated GET requests like earlier pre-RFC 8555 drafts of ACME provide `-postAsGet=false` .
+Note that when using Pebble this will cause many commands to fail because Pebble will reject unauthenticated GET requests.

 ### Account Management